Skip to main content

 Major Trails And Attractions

 The territories are not accessible to general tourism due to extreme remoteness and strict access controls.
 Scientific expeditions and authorized documentary visits provide the only opportunities to witness the extraordinary wildlife spectacles.
 The king penguin colonies at Crozet, among the largest on Earth, present unforgettable sights of hundreds of thousands of birds.
 Elephant seal beaches during breeding season offer dramatic displays of male combat.
-The rare Amsterdam albatross can only be observed on its single breeding island.
+The Amsterdam albatross can only be observed on its single breeding island.
 A very limited number of cruise ship visits pass by some islands without landing.

 Visitor Facilities And Travel

-Access to the territories is exclusively by the supply vessel Marion Dufresne II, which makes approximately four rotations annually from Réunion Island to resupply the scientific stations.
+Access to the territories is exclusively by the supply vessel Marion Dufresne II, which makes approximately four rotations annually from Reunion Island to resupply the scientific stations.
 No commercial tourism infrastructure exists on any of the islands.
 The scientific bases provide accommodation for researchers only.
-The voyage from Réunion takes approximately five days to reach Crozet.
+The voyage from Reunion takes approximately five days to reach Crozet.
 Occasional authorized expedition cruises pass near the islands.
 All visits require formal authorization from the territorial administration.

 Conservation And Sustainability

 Invasive species introduced by early visitors pose the greatest terrestrial threat, with rats, cats, and rabbits devastating native vegetation and seabird colonies on some islands.
 Eradication programs have successfully removed cats from some islands, with the ambitious goal of rendering all islands pest-free.
 Illegal fishing in the surrounding waters, particularly targeting Patagonian toothfish, requires expensive naval patrols for enforcement.
 Climate change threatens through warming seas altering food availability for seabirds and marine mammals.
-The reserve's vast size makes monitoring and enforcement challenging but its remoteness provides natural protection from most human impacts.
+The reserve vast size makes monitoring and enforcement challenging but its remoteness provides natural protection from most human impacts.

 Visitor Ratings